-We gathered the 10 most important questions raised by Facebook users worldwide and went through Mark Zuckerberg’s testimony to find the most insightful answers.
-The Facebook CEO’s testimony is already available in its entirety, but his answers to Congress are much more revealing.
+We gathered the 8 most important questions raised by Facebook users worldwide and went through Mark Zuckerberg’s testimony to see if we could find any answers.
+The Facebook CEO’s written testimony is already available in its entirety, but his answers to Congress will provide additional insight.

-Here are the most important insights from the 4+ hour long grilling session on how Facebook allowed Cambridge Analytica to access 87 million user profiles:
+Here are the most important revelations from the 4+ hour long oral testimony on how Facebook allowed Cambridge Analytica to access 87 million user profiles:

 1.What are your privacy rights and how much control do you have over your personal information on Facebook?